Jishishan Bonan, Dongxiang and Salar Autonomous County: Tang dynasty

-The Tang dynasty established control over the area in 619 CE, and placed it under the jurisdiction of He Province.
-In 631 CE, the area was included in the newly established Mi Province, which was abolished in 636 CE, and replaced with Michuan County (米川县 (Mǐchuān Xiàn)), which fell under the jurisdiction of He Province.
+The Tang dynasty established control over the area in 619 AD, and placed it under the jurisdiction of He Province.
+In 631, the area was included in the newly established Mi Province, which was abolished in 636 AD, and replaced with Michuan County (米川县 (Mǐchuān Xiàn)), which fell under the jurisdiction of He Province.
 The following year, part of the area was included in the newly established Anxiang County (安乡县 (Ānxiāng Xiàn)).
-In 655 CE, Michuan County was moved north, and in 676 CE, Anxiang County was moved west.
+In 655, Michuan County was moved north, and in 676 AD, Anxiang County was moved west.
 Following these changes, the area of present-day Jishishan County was divided between Anxiang County and Fuhan County.
 Later, the area was assigned to the Longyou Jiedushi, a form of military government.
-In 742 CE, Anxiang County was replaced by Fenglin County, which was placed under the jurisdiction of Anxiang Commandery, in He Province.
+In 742, Anxiang County was replaced by Fenglin County, which was placed under the jurisdiction of Anxiang Commandery, in He Province.

 Tibetan Empire and Song dynasty

-In 762 CE, the area was conquered by the Tibetan Empire.
-In 848 CE, Tang dynasty general Zhang Yichao led a rebellion against the Tibetan Empire, and briefly conquered the area of He Province.
+In 762, the area was conquered by the Tibetan Empire.
+In 848, Tang dynasty general Zhang Yichao led a rebellion against the Tibetan Empire, and briefly conquered the area of He Province.
 The Tibetan Empire regained control of it shortly thereafter.
 The area belonged to the Tibetan Empire until the late 11th century, when general Wang Shao conquered the area for the Song dynasty.
 It was reincorporated as part of He Province.